TrystanLea/blog/pages/en/roombyroomheatloss.md

 This net effect of -75W is really within the range of rounding errors in a heat loss calculation.
 We can therefore expect that the maximum heat demand measured by the heat pump heat meter should match the calculated heat loss value.

+The maximum heat output required from the heat emitters is of course affected by these gains and will be about 0.4 kW less than the overall heat loss or heat demand figure.
+E.g 3.3 kW - 0.4 kW gains = 2.9 kW in our case.
+The heat pump still needs to cater for the 3.3 kW as this includes hot water.

 ### Comparison with Monitored Heat Demand

 I have now had my heat pump running with detailed monitoring for five and a half years, allowing me to check the actual maximum heat demand that the heat pump has provided.